deniszh/docker-swift-keystone/README.md

 # docker-swift-keystone

+Swift and Keystone in Docker container, suitable for docker compose and testing Openstack Swift.

+This repo is Bionic-ized and simplified merge of https://github.com/globocom/docker-swift-keystone and https://github.com/MorrisJobke/docker-swift-onlyone

+Didn't do any optimizations or upgrades to Python 3 etc. Please don't use in production, this is for testing Swift only!

+Original README below:

 Docker for Swift and Keystone. (each app on a docker container started by docker-compose)

 This project aims to provide a swift docker image with a custom configuration for keystone authorization system.